Does Your Health Insurance Agent Go Above and Beyond?

 Sign #4.
 You are handling more complex components of your policies than they are.

 This is essential for employers.
-You simply do not have the bandwidth to manage your own employee-benefits and insurance.
+You simply do not have the bandwidth to manage your employee benefits, including medical insurance, on your own.
 You need a trusted advisor to manage it for you.
 If your agent isn’t tackling all the details of your employer-sponsored plans, then you should consider shopping for a new agent.

 Sign #5.
 You feel locked into specific policies.